top of page

 Freedom of Speech vs. Immigration Status

 The First Amendment protects freedom of speech in the U.S., allowing both citizens and non-citizens to express their opinions.
-However, international students should be aware that engaging in certain activities could have visa-related consequences.
+However, international students must realize that engaging in certain activities could have consequences for their visa status.

-Here are some key points to keep in mind if you choose to participate in protests:
+Here are some key points to consider if you choose to participate in protests:

 • Avoid illegal activities.
-While peaceful protests are allowed, involvement in riots, vandalism, or violence can lead to legal action that may affect your immigration status.
+Peaceful protests are allowed, but involvement in riots, vandalism, or violence can lead to legal action impacting your immigration status.

 • Be mindful of social media.
 DHS and other agencies may review social media activity.
-Avoid sharing or endorsing content that could be interpreted as support for violence or unlawful groups.
+Avoid sharing content that could be seen as supporting violence or unlawful groups.

-If you’re unsure about whether an event is safe to attend, consider consulting your university’s international student office for guidance.
+If you’re uncertain about the safety of attending an event, consider consulting your university’s international student office for guidance.

 Addressing Misconceptions About DHS and International Students

-Many international students have misconceptions about DHS monitoring and enforcement.
+Many international students hold misconceptions about DHS monitoring and enforcement.
 Here are a few common myths and the reality behind them:

 Understanding these facts can help students make informed decisions without unnecessary fear.